mswallac/phytools/README.md

 # Installation/Configuration of Phy
 A modified version of instructions found here: https://github.com/cortex-lab/phy/blob/master/README.md.

-## For this modified version of phy:
+**First, download this repository (clone or download & extract .zip file) to some local directory (it will need to remain in this directory even after installation for phy to work).**

-First download this repository (clone or download & extract .zip file) to some local directory (it will need to remain in this directory even after installation for phy to work).
+**Extract phy.zip and phylib.zip files contained to this directory too!**

 ## To install Anaconda: